 FLEXIBLE SPENDING ACCOUNTS – SAVE MONEY, SAVE YOUR HEALTH

 Flexible spending accounts (FSA) are a special kind of health insurance plan in which your account balance is funded with pre-tax dollars in order to cover health care costs.

 When you use pre-tax dollars to pay for health care costs, you save money by reducing taxable income.

-We said the money allotted to you in your 2017 vision health plan would not roll over to 2018, however, FSAs are the exception.
+We said the money allotted to you in your 2019 vision health plan would not roll over to 2020, however, FSAs are the exception.
 If you have an FSA account, you might be surprised to learn that you will have a little money left over after buying your eye exam and glasses.
-You could utilize that money to buy accessories such as cleaning clothes or neck straps for glasses, or a backup pair of prescription sunglasses.
+You could utilize that money to buy accessories such as cleaning cloths or neck straps for glasses, or a backup pair of prescription sunglasses.

 Before coming in to see us at Nationwide Vision, check with your insurance representative to see how much money you have allotted via your vision insurance or FSA plan.
 Then deduct the cost of the vision exam and then you’re free and clear to spend the remainder of the money in the FSA plan.

 The end of the year is always busy for everyone.
 It’s very easy to forget about insurance and benefits, or just wish for it to be dealt with at a later date.
 But, by getting your vision checked at least once a year, you can help prevent serious issues down the road.